4andrewahn/loan-default-model-exploration/README.md

 ---
 ### About the project
-This project as a data cleaning and data modeling demonstration.
+This project is a data cleaning and data modeling exploration.
 I have included explanations of my intuition behind the data cleaning methods used.
 I also explore the pros and cons of 3 regression models as well as compare metrics of their predictions.

 ### Technical details
 **Data Cleaning Methods:**